totalspectrum/flexprop/README.md

    https://github.com/totalspectrum/flexgui/releases/latest

 Create a directory called "flexgui" (or whatever you'd like) and unpack the .zip file into that directory.
-Make sure the directory you create is writable, so do not unpack into a system directory like Programs -- use your desktop or a folder directly under C: instead.
+Make sure the directory you create is writable, so do not unpack into a system directory like "Program Files".
+Use your desktop or a folder directly under "C:" instead.

 ## Running on Windows